Financial Technology

 • Can result in unpaid invoices or collections

-• Small deposits over time, slowing down cash flow
+• Small deposits over time can slow cash flow

 While there are many fee lending solutions available, not all of them were made with the specific needs of the accounting industry in mind.
 CPACharge offers an accounting fee funding solution, powered by Affirm, made specifically for accounting professionals to provide a client-centric experience while maintaining a steady cash flow.

-With CPACharge, you receive the full invoiced amount upfront, while your clients pay in installments over time.
-A third party lender, Affirm, handles the collection of installment payments, and you’re never responsible for the unpaid balance.
+CPACharge allows you to receive the full invoiced amount upfront while your clients pay in installments over time.
+A third-party lender, Affirm, handles the collection of installment payments, and you’re never responsible for the unpaid balance.
+Learn more about CPACharge’s Pay Later option here.